pietraferreira/quartz/content/notes/university/year3/cs3002/cs3002-supervised-learning.md

 ---
 ---
 # Introduction
-- Classification attempts to solve the problem:
+- Classification attempts to solve the problem of assigning classes to data.
-    - Given some data.
-    - Where each case in the data has been allocated a class.
-    - Assign a class to a new unassigned case.
+- It involves allocating a class to new, unassigned cases based on existing data.

 Example: